CIS1221-2023-2024/C5-CodeAnnotations/Wiki.md

 ## Main Method

-The 'CalculatorMain' class serves as the main entry point for the program.
+The `CalculatorMain` class serves as the main entry point for the program.
 It utilizes a menu loop to interact with users, offering options for different mathematical operations.
 The program supports addition, subtraction, multiplication, division, power, square root, factorial, and includes a random number stress test.
 SupressWarning annotation is also used to hide the deprecation error.

 #### Code Snippet